What Are the Odds? The Earth's Improbable Journey Through Time

 These two creatures were often in a life-or-death struggle for survival.
 In fact, in 2001, a fossil was found with a Nautili and a Eurypterid tangled in a life and death struggle, killed at exactly the same time, with each one devouring on another.
 The violence at their moment of death is indicative of the gruesome way of life that the earth experienced in its early days.
 The more we understand about these things, the greater our comprehension of how life got to where we today.

-Coral Reefs began to die and as the weeks went by, the dead marine life began to cloud up the waters.
-A lack of food, rising death rates, and the lack of sunlight - and the whole food chain topples.
-The Ultraviolet radiation is most intense in the tropics.
-Within three months of the Gamma Ray has altered the planet into a morphology of death.
+Coral reefs began to die, and as the weeks went by, the dead marine life began to cloud up the waters.
+A lack of food, rising death rates, and the lack of sunlight—and the whole food chain topples.
+The ultraviolet radiation is most intense in the tropics.
+Within three months, the gamma ray has altered the planet into a morphology of death.
 Reproduction seems to have come to a halt, perhaps due to the changes in the way light was absorbed by the creatures.

 Famine is inescapable.
 Every species is threatened with extinction.
 If these creatures do not survive, we would probably not be here today.
-It took less than eight months to shatter the molecules of our atmosphere into a witches brew of poisonous gasses.
-Nitrogen Dioxide, (smog) cause a plummeting of the earth's temperatures worldwide.
+It took less than eight months to shatter the molecules of our atmosphere into a witch's brew of poisonous gases.
+Nitrogen dioxide (smog) causes a plummeting of the Earth's temperatures worldwide.
 For the coiled nautiloid, this spells trouble.
-Eggs aren't forming as they should and mortality is higher than their death rate.
+Eggs aren't forming as they should, and mortality is higher than their birth rate.
 But because their shells are strong and spiraled, they go deeper into the water and thrive.

 In Mexico, a once vibrant habitat became a dingy graveyard.
-The coral reefs grow in place and unlike the spiraled nautiloid these organisms couldn't relocate.
+The coral reefs grow in place and unlike the spiraled nautiloid, these organisms couldn't relocate.
 The reefs died.
 Intense sunlight poured in, followed by a thick smog which caused a sudden drop in temperatures.
-Snow piles up in the poles creating a new ice age.
+Snow piled up in the poles, creating a new ice age.
 Ocean water was sucked into the ice, causing a lower sea level, draining the pools of inland waters.
-Huge icebergs rolled over the dead coral reefs and the sea levels contributed to a forced migration of the animals that managed to survive.
+Huge icebergs rolled over the dead coral reefs, and the sea levels contributed to a forced migration of the animals that managed to survive.

 Ten years after the ray hit the planet, violent weather caused a never-ending wave of category five hurricanes.
-Reef animals are smashed against the rocks, and those that had any strength left were to drive these animals deeper.
-The drive to safety causes the long nautiloid to crack under the pressure.
-Year around violent storms smack the earth.
+Reef animals were smashed against the rocks, and those that had any strength left were driven deeper.
+The drive to safety caused the long nautiloid to crack under the pressure.
+Year-round violent storms smacked the earth.
 Today we find fossils of many of the Ordovician creatures far inland.

 The Sea-Scorpion also survived the changes.
 They took the place of the Straight Nautiloid.
 The ice eventually melted, causing another drastic change in development.
-Straight nautiloids make a surprising comeback but they are smaller and less aggressive than before.
-The Sea Scorpions begin to exhibit a strange behavior now.
-They are dragging their kill to the shore.
-Inside the sea-scorpions are a pair of lungs, which were developed due to the decline in water level.
+Straight nautiloids made a surprising comeback, but they are smaller and less aggressive than before.
+The Sea Scorpions began to exhibit strange behavior now.
+They were dragging their kill to the shore.
+Inside the sea-scorpions were a pair of lungs, which developed due to the decline in water level.
 An interesting thing occurred with the genetic improvement of vision.
 Sea Scorpions had very primitive eyes.
 Sea Scorpions had the capacity to make out shapes, seeing the difference between light and darkness.
 But the image was blurry.
 By taking their victims ashore, their vision gradually improved.
-And furthermore, more evolutionary traits begin to develop as well.
+Furthermore, more evolutionary traits began to develop as well.

-377 Million Years ago animals were thriving in this primeval world.
+377 million years ago, animals were thriving in this primeval world.
 Then another extinction event occurred.
 A relentless assault on the planet was developing inside the planet.
 Deep inside the earth, a super-plume of lava composed of two million square miles erupted.
-The planet is a warm wet world of islands in an endless ocean.
-Plants cover the land for the first time in history.
+The planet was a warm, wet world of islands in an endless ocean.
+Plants covered the land for the first time in history.

 My fascination with history goes beyond the written word.
 Everything, it seems, has a beginning.
 In almost every case, we have learned to identify a common origin.
 But in the history of our planet, there is much debate.
 How did we get here in the first place?
 What makes the earth so special, so unique, that it could be randomly selected for sophisticated life?
 We went through five-six extinction events that threatened our very existence.